usnistgov/dioptra/docs/source/explanation/components/queues-workers-explanation.rst

 -------------------------

 A **queue** is a resource in Dioptra which represents a logical job queue for workers watching that queue to take from.
-Entrypoints can be assigned a number of queues they are compatible with, and at job creation, a specific queue is selected for the job to be added to.
+Entrypoints can be assigned a number of queues they are compatible with.

-Any workers watching that queue can take and execute the job.
+When a job is submitted, a queue is selected for that job to be added to.
+Any worker listening to that queue can claim the job from the queue, and execute the job in its environment.

 .. rst-class:: fancy-header header-seealso